Last Updated: Jan. 10 10:26am

 - Also be mindful of less reputable websites as they may claim to have patches for your device that are really malware.

-If you have questions regarding what updates to install, contact the IMT Support Desk.
+If you have questions regarding what updates to install, contact the IMT Support Center.

 - Apple has said that all iPhones, iPads and Mac computers are affected by two major flaws in computer chips.